 Granted, much of this has to do with the fact that digital communications do not carry tone well.
-I have learnt the hard way that what I mean to say online is not always how it is read.
+I have learned the hard way that what I mean to say online is not always how it is read.
 While I may have meant something to be funny or quirky or tongue-in-cheek, it is often not taken this way, for whatever reason.

-The accelerating pace of life also means that we spend less time composing messages and replies than we should, and often don’t take the time to read messages properly before jumping to conclusions.
+The accelerating pace of life also means that we spend less time composing messages and replies than we should and often don’t take the time to read messages properly before jumping to conclusions.
 Also, we often get so caught up in the frenetic rush to get things done that we do not take enough time to communicate decently with one another.

 Perhaps another possible reason why we feel confident that we can be rude to one another in emails and on social media is the fact that we feel we can now have our say with so many things more generally.
 We can review products, videos, restaurants, holiday destinations, and almost everything else.
 We can send sternly worded emails of complaint.
-We don’t have to ask to see the manager anymore, we can write a stinking review, compose a derisive tweet, or give a two star rating.
+We don’t have to ask to see the manager anymore, we can write a stinking review, compose a derisive tweet, or give a two-star rating.